vishnuo-o/Movie-App/README.md

 ## Area of Improvements

-- Caching mechanism the image / video
+- Caching mechanism for images
 - Prefetch mechanism in listing
 - Repository pattern for local database / offline handling
-- Store the Keys Securely using Key Chain
+- KeyChain to store the API keys
-- Localization support
+- Localization / Accessability support
-- Can Reduce the unintended re-renders improves performance
+- Reduce the unintended re-renders in Swift UI to improves performance

 NOTE: